 - 1 pinch pepper

-If you don’t have the zucchini scraps as I did, you can use two or three medium-large zucchinis, grate or chop them.
-Tip: drain the tuna well, please.
+If you don’t have zucchini scraps like I did, you can use two or three medium-large zucchinis, grate or finely chop them.
+Advice: be sure to drain the tuna well.

 - 1 Bowl